You will need to

 back or flank pain.

-first few times you urinate.
+first few times.
 If the burning lasts longer, it may be a sign of

-Also, it is important to know when you are having a
+Also, it is important to know when there is a

-problem and when to call your doctor.
-After catheter removal, call your doctor
+problem and when to call the doctor.
+After catheter removal, call the doctor

 catheter is taken out.

-- You have signs of a urinary infection.
-For
+You see signs of a urinary infection.
+Signs include:

-- You have pain in your back just below your rib cage.
+Pain in the back just below the rib cage.
 This

 is called flank pain.